-Buildings 30 Years

-Furniture and Equipment 3 - 8 Years

-Software 5 Years
+Buildings 30 Years Furniture and Equipment 3 - 8 Years Software 5 Years f) Long-Lived Assets

 Expenditures for repairs and maintenance are charged to operations when incurred, while major renewals and betterments are capitalized.
 Property and equipment are capitalized if the cost of an asset is greater than or equal to \$1,000 and the useful life is greater than one year.